How Much to Rewire a House?

 Looking to find out the cost to rewire a house?

-Rewiring a house can be an expensive project, but it's one that's necessary if you have a faulty or outdated wiring system.
-This might particularly be something to consider if you live in an older property.
+Rewiring a house can be an expensive project, but it's necessary if you have a faulty or outdated wiring system.
+This is particularly worth considering if you live in an older property.

 The illustration below provides a better idea of the total cost to rewire houses of different sizes.